 RASP is a post-withdrawal, non-residential, harm reduction group program.
 It is an evidence-based intervention, primarily focusing on changing addictive behaviours.

-The Qrew is a social group for queer young people aged 12–18 in Albury/Wodonga.
-It’s a safe, relaxed, and informal space to hang out and connect with other LGBTQIA+ young people in the community.
+Qrew is a social group for queer young people aged 12–18 in Albury/Wodonga.
+It’s a safe, relaxed, and informal space to hang out and connect with other LGBTQIASB+ young people in the community.

 Men’s Behaviour Change Case Management

-Gateway Health provides support to men who want to change their violent, controlling and/or coercive behaviours.
+Gateway Health provides support for men who are ready to take responsibility for changing violent, controlling and coercive behaviours.

 Family and Relationships Counselling